 1. Railway Station to Harden Beck.

-Starting at Bingley Railway Station, you will need to make your way where the Harden Beck joins the River Aire.
-So, first go to Market Square via the alley way on the side on Foundry Hill bar.
+Starting at Bingley Railway Station, you will need to make your way where the Harden Beck joins the River Aire, locally know as Beckfoot.
+So, first go to Market Square via the alley way on the side of Peacock Bar (formally Foundry Hill Bar).
 Cross Main Street and go towards Bingley Arts Centre.
 To its left is a street called Myrtle Place leading towards Myrtle Grove and the entrance of Myrtle Park.
 You should see Bingley Pool on the right and the new Lidl supermarket on the left.
 Once in Myrtle Park, keep the path going left after the cenotaph and the playground and go down towards the river.
 Cross the bridge over the River Aire, follow the alley along the allotments and once at the end turn right towards an old hamlet.
-There you will find the old pack horse bridge over Harden Beck.
+There you will find the old Beckfoot Packhorse Bridge over Harden Beck.

 2. From Harden beck to Harden Lane

 Cross the bridge and go up Beck Lane up until you see another settlement.
 Before the first building, you should see a path going left and crossing the beck again.
 Then you’ll make your way through a golf course – follow the white markings – towards a pine tree plantation (Ruin Bank Wood) on the other side.
 There is a very steep ascent to start with and then you will arrive at a crossing of paths on Black Hills.
-Take the path in the middle going up towards the edge of the woodland.
+Take the path going up on the right then soon after another path on the left towards the edge of the woodland.
 There, you will have to follow the Millennium Way path and cross various fields up until you reach Lee Lane, a tarmac road.
 Take right down Lee Lane up to the entrance of Banktop quarry.
 On its right, follow a path going down hill.
-Look for a path sign on the left and a gate.
-Go through the gate and cross Mytholme Beck on a wooden bridge and follow the path up to a busy road (Harden Lane) which you will need to cross.
-So be careful!

 Note: You should find yourself on the car park of Stephen H. Smith’s Garden & Leisure.
-They have a great café there and it’s a good location for a small break if you want to.
+They have a great café called Hattie’s Restaurant and it’s a good location on this walk for a small break if you want to.

 3. Harden Lane to Hewenden

 Go up Harden Lane and turn immediately right after the cottages along Cherry Tree Row – the entrance to the path is by the field gate.
 Then follow the edge of Crag Wood for a while – you should pass under a huge electric pylon – before taking a path going down the river bank.
 You should arrive at the entrance of a static caravan park.
 Go left and follow the river upstream up until the wonderful Goitstock Waterfall – also known as the Harden Waterfall.
 This is private land, so no swimming unfortunately!
 The setting is perfect for taking great pictures though.
 Once you are ready to carry on, make your way above the waterfall and carry on following the river upstream in Goitstock Wood.
-Eventually you’ll arrive at Hallas Bridge, an old mill now converted into luxury apartments.
+Eventually you’ll arrive at Hallas Bridge and then pass the Hewenden Mill, an old mill now converted into holiday cottages and luxury apartments.
 The gardens are a delight to the eye.
 You can’t walk through them but you will be skirting the property above the beck before arriving in Hewenden.

 4. Hewenden to Cullingworth